 In the majority of cases of abscessed teeth, we’ll need to treat the infection first, which usually involves prescribing antibiotics.
 Once the infection has cleared up, we can then treat the underlying cause of the abscessed tooth.
 This will help you get your dental health back on track as well as your overall health!

 If you haven’t been to the dentist in awhile because of dental fear or anxiety, we want to assure you that our sedation dentists offer gentle dental care, as well as three sedation dentistry choices.
 Laughing gas, oral sedation, and IV sedation dentistry are all available.

-To discuss your dental condition or to schedule an appointment, please give us a call or send an e-mail:
+If you would like to discuss your dental condition or schedule an appointment, please give us a call or send an e-mail:

 Lowry Dental Office, (303) 323-8158, near Alameda and Quebec, in Denver

 Highlands Ranch Dental Office, (303) 309-0749, near University Blvd and C-470

 Colorado Springs Dental Office, (719) 247-2020, near Powers Blvd and Stetson Hills Blvd